|This is an unabashedly liberal webpage,

 analysis of Topic One is contained in the following pages:

 Mode (this page); History; Patterns; Operation; Examples (AS9123); Examples (AS24940); Timing - Simultaneous Arrival of HEAD / HTTP requests; and the complete data set of HEAD / HTTP/1.1 requests from September 2016 through December 2017.
 The timing method is illuminated here.
 The potential for even greater harm is illustrated here.
 For those in a hurry, here are some graphs of what's going on.
-The data for January through June 2018 indicate that the efforts to compromise our Internet continue.
+The data for January through July 2018 (which is a slow-loading, large file) indicate that the efforts to compromise our Internet continue.

 |There is another branch to the hacking